UnivLille-Meta/Miage-C3P/groups/group14/report-week11.md

 •	On peut améliorer le code coverage en couvrant du code pas couvert ou en ajoutant des tests(manque d’assert)
 •	réaliser des test pour chaque mutant
 Oui les deux sont utiles, code coverage et mutant score les deux sont important pour avoir une image globale de la solitdité de nos tests.

+# Lan
+## Practice mutation
+- Code coverage: 83.33%
+- Uncovered methods: 2
+1. Starting with code coverage
+- Partically covered method: 0
+- Improve Coverage: Add unit tests for the 2 uncovered methods to ensure all lines are executed.
+- High coverage only means the code was executed, not that it was verified.
+We can have 100% coverage with tests that contain no assertions (checking nothing), meaning bugs can still exist easily.
+2. Mutating UUID
+100 mutation score.
+0 mutation alive.
+- The gap exists because tests execute the code but lack strong assertions.
+To bridge the gap we must improve the assertions.
+- Mutation Score is more precise
+- Both are useful.
+Coverage is fast and cheap, mutation is slow and expensive.